Instant photo sharing is so ubiquitous today, it’s easy to forget that it was alien to us just a few decades ago.

 - Scroll down and press Save changes.

 Instagram can suggest your photo to others based on their followers and similar photos they’ve liked.
-If you’d rather have more control over who can see your snaps, go private.
+If you’d rather have more control over who can see your snaps, you must go private.

 - Go to your Profile by selecting the icon at the bottom right.